 You may have noticed the acronyms after our name, Local3882.
-When you become a memberof UCATS, you are also a member our state and national federations:
+When you become a member of UCATS, you are also a member of our state and national federations:

-NYSUT―New York State United Teachers representing 600,000 people who work in New York’s schools, colleges, and healthcare facilities.
+NYSUT―New York State United Teachers represents 600,000 educators and support staff who work in New York’s public schools, colleges, and healthcare facilities.
 NYSUT is a federation of more than 900 local unions, each representing its own members.

-AFT―American Federation of Teachers, representing 1.6 million members across the country
+AFT―American Federation of Teachers, represents1.6 million members across the country

-NEA―National Education Association, representing over 3,000,000 education professionals nationwide
+NEA―National Education Association, represents over 3,000,000 education professionals nationwide

 AFL-CIO―American Federation of Labor-Congress of Industrial Organziations, representing 14 million members across the country.